-SI Content Page no 18 Guidelines for Assessment & Examinations 220 18.1 Method of Measuring Attainment of PO 221 18.2 Overall CO Attainment 222
+Sl Content Page no 18 Guidelines for Assessment & Examinations 220

 PART I

 1. About the University

 Birla Global University (BGU) is a self-financed private unitary University and has been established by the enactment of Birla Global University Odisha Act, 2015 with its main campus spread over an area of nearly 30 acres of land situated at IDCO Plot No.2, Gothapatna, Bhubaneswar.
 As per the Act, the management of the university is carried out by a Board of Governors headed by Smt.
 Jayashree Mohta, Chairperson, Birla Academy of Art & Culture being the main promoter of Birla Global University.
 Honorable Governor of Odisha is the Chancellor of the University.